saikeerthi8586/Event_Countdown-webapp/README.md

 Simple and clean user interface.

-🚀 How to Run the Project
+-->How to Run the Project
 📁 1.
 Folder Structure
 Make sure the following files are present in the same folder:

-diff
-Copy
-Edit
 index.html
 style.css
 script.js